velartrill/velartrill.github.io/orig/kestrel.md

 Her eyes fix on mine again.
 "Thank *you,* Kestrel," she replies.
 "I hope I am not asking you to face your fears for us."

 I smile weakly.
-"If it's to be a fight, a fancy Green base is an outright luxurious place to watch the fireworks from, by my standards."
+"If it's to be a donnybrook, a fancy Green base is an outright luxurious place to watch the fireworks from, by my standards."

 She takes me by the shoulder, pulling me to one side.
 She lowers her voice.
 "Kestrel.
 Your strength of character is admirable, truly, but if at any point you require assistance or psychiatric attention, please notify myself or a member of my staff *immediately.* I would have you understand, you are of the most assistance to us lucid and well, and I would not see your compromise this for the sake of appearances.
 None here will think less of you if you need to step aside at any point; on this you have my solemn word of honor.
 Are we understood?"

 I think of Shalvan.
 My instinct is to argue, to push back and make light.
 Instead, I nod.
 "Yes, ma'am."

 "Good.
 We will protect you with our lives, I give you my oath."
+She says it so easily, I almost don't process the magnitude of her words.
 Her eyes turn to Soshten, standing awkwardly by the door, and beckons.
 Startled, the younger woman approaches.
 "Comrade.
 Set aside your ordinary responsibilites.
 You will serve on the Ambassador's personal security detail, at least until this crisis is averted."

 Soshten's eyes widen.
 "Yes, ma'am!" she says eagerly.
 "Do we have reason to believe Kestrel-*surin* is in danger?"